 Once you’ve stabilized the code, it’s time to examine what you’re dealing with.
 This audit needs to be thorough and honest - this isn’t the time for diplomacy or sugar-coating.

-Start with automated tools.
-For Ruby applications, tools like RuboCop, Brakeman, and bundler-audit provide quick insights into code quality, security vulnerabilities, and dependency issues.
 For JavaScript projects, ESLint, npm audit, and tools like Snyk serve similar purposes.
 These scans take minutes to run and often reveal hundreds of issues immediately.

 The automated scans, though, only tell part of the story.
 You also need human review.
 Have an experienced developer spend several days reading through the code, examining architectural decisions, and understanding how components interact.
 This isn’t code review in the traditional sense - you’re looking for patterns, not nitpicking individual lines.